olizilla/oli.zilla.org.uk/src/content/posts/2025-12-17-who-owns-nhs-data.md

 [XaLGM] - Transfer - degraded record entry
 ```

 In some cases the data is lost altogether.
-So I'm piecing together how we went manilla "Lloyd George" envelopes of paper records with a standard format, clear legal ownership, and a 30 default year retention policy to this.
+So I'm piecing together how we went from manila "Lloyd George" envelopes of paper records with a standard format, clear legal ownership, and a default 30-year retention policy to this.

-Data in the abstract is conceptually slippery, so let go over the ground rules:
+Data in the abstract is conceptually slippery, so let's go over the ground rules:

 1. You can't "own" data - in 1976 a Liverpool University student stole an exam paper that he intended to return without being detected.
 He was detected.
 The court ruled that _"Information is not intangible property"_.
 Facts are not property.
 They can't be stolen or damaged.
 2. You can "own" a physical expression of data, like a doctors note.
 Copyright law lives here.

 Just from point 1 we can already see where this is going.
 If no one owns the data like property, then there is no criminal defacement when my medical records are degraded or lost.
 Even if there was, they have always been owned by the GP or Trust who created them.
 Unfortunately, you remain free to deface your own property.

-When we have a envelope of paper medical records we had a physical expression of data.
+When we had an envelope of paper medical records, we had a physical expression of data.

 Now we have something much more diffuse.